Edging Stone

 • Other landscaping ideas: With yard edging stones, the possibilities are endless.
 Edging stones can line the perimeter of your grass to keep it from expanding to unwanted areas.
 Or, you can use edging stones to create paths and walkways you’ll enjoy for years to come.

 When choosing a stone color to complement your outdoor environment, you have several options to choose from.
-You may want to coordinate with stone colors you already have in your yard or add a bit of contrast with another earth tone.
+You may want to coordinate with the stone colors you already have in your yard or add a bit of contrast with another earth tone.
 Colors to consider include:

 • Limestone: A classic yard feature, limestone offers neutral tones with striking dark stripes, great for adding a bold touch while blending with the rest of your space.